 Complaints & Discipline

-NLOTB is the professional regulatory organization for occupational therapists in NL.
+The Newfoundland and Labrador Occupational Therapy Board (NLOTB) is the professional regulatory organization for occupational therapists in Newfoundland and Labrador.
 As such, we have a responsibility to protect the public.
-Some of the most critical work NLOTB does in meeting its public protection mandate is the investigation and hearing of complaints.
+Some of the most critical work NLOTB does is meeting its public protection mandate in the investigation of complaints.

-If you have a concern related to the conduct of an occupational therapist or an occupational therapy intervention, you should contact the Board at the contact information below.
+If you have a concern related to the conduct of an occupational therapist or an occupational therapy intervention, you should contact the NLOTB at the contact information below.

 Concerns can be brought forward in a variety of ways and may come forward from the client/patient or their families who believe they are not receiving appropriate care, from employers or colleagues of occupational therapists or from the Registrar of the Board.
 If you have a concern but are uncertain if you want to submit a formal complaint, you may contact the executive director for assistance.

 Complaints need to be made in writing and must be signed by the individual bringing forth the issue.
 Formal complaints cannot be anonymous.
 The complaint should include the following information:

 - Your name and contact information (address, phone number, email, etc.)